-Dylann Roof expected to plead guilty in state murder trial
+Dylann Roof pleads guilty to state charges in church massacre

 - The avowed white supremacist killed nine in a historically black church

-(CNN)Dylann Roof, who shot to death nine people in a historically black church in Charleston, South Carolina, is expected to plead guilty Monday afternoon in his state murder trial.
+Charleston, South Carolina (CNN)Dylann Roof, who shot to death nine people in a historically black church in Charleston, South Carolina, pleaded guilty Monday afternoon to all state charges in the killings.

-Roof was sentenced to death in January by a federal jury for the June 2015 massacre at the Emanuel African Methodist Episcopal Church.
+Roof was sentenced to death by a federal jury back in January for the June 2015 massacre at the Emanuel African Methodist Episcopal Church.

+The deal reached in the Charleston County Courthouse clears the way for his federal imprisonment, on death row, to begin.

+"This is the surest way to see that Dylann Roof is executed," said Scarlett A. Wilson, solicitor for the state's Ninth Judicial Circuit.
+"We hope that today truly will close a chapter for these victims."

-The deal expected in the Charleston County Courthouse includes a life sentence.
-It would mean no state trial or sentencing phase would be necessary.
+The deal means no state trial or sentencing phase will be necessary.

+Roof pleaded guilty to nine murder charges, three attempted murder charges, and one weapons charge.
+He was sentenced to nine consecutive life sentences and three consecutive 30-year sentences.

 Roof headed to federal death row

-Roof became the 63rd person on federal death row.
-He is expected to be transferred to a facility in Terre Haute, Indiana.
+Roof is expected to be transferred to a facility in Terre Haute, Indiana, becoming the 63rd person on federal death row.

 Roof told investigators in a recorded interview that he committed the crime because "black people are killing white people every day."